scharlau/temperature_stories_django/README.md

             path('', views.index, name='index')
         ]

 We can now start the logic for our application.
-Before we do that we need to add the Faker library to our application.
-Faker will help us generate random stories.
+Before we do that we need to add the Faker library to our application from https://pypi.org/project/Faker/.
 Add it with the command:

         pip install faker